prajinkhadka/prajinkhadka.github.io/_posts/2025-05-08-using-rust-in-java.md

 Java is fast, and for most use cases, the performance is more than enough — especially considering how mature the JVM is, the ecosystem around it, and how well it integrates into enterprise systems.
-But every now and then, especially when dealing with **massive datasets**, the "fast enough" of the JVM is not enough — particularly in real-time data analytics systems.
+But every now and then, especially when dealing with **massive datasets**, the "fast enough" of the JVM is not enough — particularly in real applications.

 Imagine building a high-throughput, real-time application that needs to parse **huge JSON payloads every second**.
 [Jackson](https://github.com/FasterXML/jackson) is the go-to library in Java,